jaksi/sshesame/README.md

 # sshesame
 A fake SSH server that lets everyone in and logs their activity

+## Warning
+This software, just like any other, might contain bugs.
+Given the popular nature of SSH, you probably shouldn't run it unsupervised as root on a production server on port 22.
+Use common sense.

 ## Motivation
 I was just curious what all these guys were up to:
 ```